naturalethic/Grove/README.md

-# Grove
+# Tangerine Kit
 ## An experimental SSR framework.

 #### Notes
-- Nice set of articles on SSR with Vite: https://omarelhawary.me/blog
+- Nice set of articles on Frameworking with Vite: https://omarelhawary.me/blog